DevCheckOG/DevCheckOG/README.md

 - I like researching cutting-edge niche technologies.
 - I like the connection between software and hardware at a low level.

-Outside of IT, I like playing chess, classic games, and cats.

 Without anything more, I hope you enjoy my project**s**.
 There is a path to follow.

 ---------------